Industrial Mentorship Program

 Pair up

-Additional self-directed peer group meetings foster an atmosphere of trust and encourage exchange on career-related issues among the PhD students, such as the development of a career strategy or feedback on application documents or social media profiles.
+Additional peer group meetings foster an atmosphere of trust and encourage exchange on career-related issues among the PhD students, such as the development of a career strategy or feedback on application documents or social media profiles.

 Networking